 - Handling (All trim devices can be operated

 with little friction and are optimally arranged)

 - Durability (being able to sail as long as possible

 - Cost (makes the class more attractive and brings larger fields)

 Material/production in CNC milled moulds

 We developed some individual solutions: Carbon cleat boards, a carbon mainsheet cleat bracket which supports the traveller, very strong and light Carbon jib leads arms, a Carbon shroud track and last but not least high duty rudder fittings.
 Most blocks are Dyneema rope mounted, fixed at carbon loop padeyes or rounded fender eyes.
-The boat will be produced in an industrial organized series production, certified ISO 9001:2015.

-- Foam without water absorption, exact CNC cutting
+- Foam without water absorption

 - Only carbon and high density foam for reinforcements, no wood or alloy

 - Exact jigs for mounting of all structure and parts